CountNick/Project-Tech/README.md

 Anarchydating is a conceptual website which is based on punks finding like minded people to go out on a date with.
 For this concept i worked out one feature, this feature makes it possible to fill in profile information such as:

+## Functionalities:

+* Logging in
+  * Users are able to see their profile and make changes to their profile by logging in

 * Uploading a profile picture
+  * Users are able to upload one profile picture

 * Adding and changing a bio story in a user's profile
+  * Users are able to change their bio story

+* Adding artists
-* Adding and removing favorite artists from a list of favorite artists
+  * Users are able to add their favorite artists to a list of artists

 ## Used NPM packages in this project:package: